 With this philosophy in mind and a couple of years working for the Chicago Cubs’ front office under his belt, Murton looked ahead optimistically to his next post-paying career steps, mentioning his desire to stay in the game.

 “For your whole life, you’ve been kind of told where to be when to be there, the whole nine yards, it’s all been defined for you,” Murton said.
 “And now you have the space and I’m getting older, we’re getting into this trying to figure out, ‘okay, like, how do I like to define that space?’
 So I’m working on it… I do love the game, I do love people, and the transition off the field the last three years, to be able to evaluate and listen to the conversations built around analytics, and R and D has been really healthy for me, I think.
 If more than anything, it certainly broadens my background, and can give me a different perspective.”

 Murton also took the time to mention his favorite memories at both Koshien Stadium and the not-Tiger-friendly Tokyo Dome, his work with legendary baseball executive Theo Epstein, and his experience with the curse-breaking young core of the 2016 Cubs.
-To read these excerpts, you can check out the full transcript, or listen to the full discussion on our YouTube channel.

 From Koshien to Wrigley, Matt Murton is a hit in all regards, and we hope he continues to provide a fantastic lens of the game for all involved.